-Year Ended December 31, 2014 2013 2012 Computation of diluted weighted average shares outstanding: Basic weighted average shares outstanding 51,757,867 49,964,819 50,529,476 Incremental shares from assumed exercise of stock options and vesting of restricted stock 2,143,173 1,953,484 883,034 Incremental shares from assumed conversion of convertible debentures 64,317 Diluted weighted average shares outstanding 53,901,040 51,982,620 51,412,510
+Year Ended December 31, 2015 2014 2013 Computation of diluted weighted average shares outstanding: Basic weighted average shares outstanding 52,274,573 51,757,867 49,964,819 Incremental shares from assumed exercise of stock options and vesting of restricted stock 1,783,199 2,143,173 1,953,484 Incremental shares from assumed conversion of convertible debentures 18,904 64,317 Diluted weighted average shares outstanding 54,076,676 53,901,040 51,982,620

 The table includes all stock options and restricted stock that are dilutive to the Company's weighted average common shares outstanding during the period.
-The calculation of diluted earnings per share excludes stock options or shares of restricted stock that are anti-dilutive to the Company's weighted average common shares outstanding for the years ended December 31, 2014, 2013 and 2012 of approximately 585,000, 438,000 and 3,679,000, respectively.
+The calculation of diluted earnings per share excludes stock options or shares of restricted stock that are anti-dilutive to the Company's weighted average common shares outstanding for the years ended December 31, 2015, 2014 and 2013 of approximately 568,000, 585,000 and 438,000, respectively.

 In October 2014, the Company issued convertible notes that, if converted, would have a potentially dilutive effect on its Common Stock.
 At issuance, the Company stated its intent to settle any conversion of these notes by paying cash for the principal value and issuing Common Stock for any conversion value in excess of the principal value.
-As of December 31, 2014, and currently, the Company maintains the intent and ability to settle any conversion as stated.
+As of December 31, 2015, and currently, the Company maintains the intent and ability to settle any conversion as stated.
 Accordingly, the convertible notes would only have a dilutive effect if the market price per share of Common Stock exceeds the conversion price per share of Common Stock.
-Therefore, according to ASC Topic 260, Earnings per Share, these notes were not dilutive to earnings per share for the year ended December 31, 2014.
+Therefore, according to ASC Topic 260, Earnings per Share, the dilutive effect of the assumed conversion of the debentures was 18,904 shares for the year ended December 31, 2015.
+The assumed conversion of the debentures was anti-dilutive for year ended December 31, 2014.
 See Note 10, Debt Obligations, for more information about the convertible notes.

-During 2013 and 2012, the Company had convertible debentures that, if converted, would have had a potentially dilutive effect on its Common Stock.
+During 2013, the Company had convertible debentures that, if converted, would have had a potentially dilutive effect on its Common Stock.
 In September 2013, the Company repurchased at par the remaining \$3.6 million principal amount of the convertible debentures outstanding.
 Based on the evaluation of these debentures under ASC Topic 260, if dilutive, the impact of the contingently issuable shares was included in the calculation of diluted earnings per share under the "if-converted" method, regardless of whether the conditions upon which the debentures would be convertible into shares of the Company's Common Stock had been met.
 Under the if-converted method, the dilutive effect of the assumed conversion of the debentures was 64,317 shares for the year ended December 31, 2013.
-The assumed conversion of the debentures was anti-dilutive for the year ended December 31, 2012.